-Any person who operates a vehicle, not his own, without the consent of the owner thereof, or a vehicle belonging to the Government of the Marshall Islands or any entity thereof without proper authorization, and without, in either case, intent to steal the same, shall be guilty of a misdemeanor and shall upon conviction be liable to a fine not less than \$50 and not exceeding \$500 or to a term of imprisonment not exceeding one year, or both.[P.L.
-1986-5, § 46.]
+Any person who operates a vehicle, not his own, without the consent of the owner thereof, or a vehicle belonging to the Government of the Marshall Islands or any entity thereof without proper authorization, and without, in either case, intent to steal the same, shall be guilty of violation and shall upon conviction be liable to a fine not less than \$50 and not exceeding \$500.
+The Court may however sentence the person to community service duty instead of a fine.
+[P.L.
+1986-5, § 46.][Amended by P.L.2013-27]